Rights Retention is a strategy supported by Open Access advocates that aims to ensure research can be shared and re-used without barriers.

 To opt out of either immediate open access or to request a different license, fill in the Opt out form.

-Because opting out may mean you will not comply with REF or your funder open access requirements, the Research and Scholarly Communications Team will get in touch with you to confirm that an opt out is desired.
+Opting out may mean you will not comply with REF or with your funder Open Access requirements.
+The Research and Scholarly Communications Team will get in touch with you to confirm that an opt out is desired.
 Once you have given confirmation, your paper will be made available from the repository according to your requirements.